xindongnov/DEAP/README.md

 ### LISA installation

 LISA isn't a necessary component of DEAP, and you needn't install it if you do not plan to run it - set `lisa` in config as `False`.
-Otherwise, please install LISA following the instruction below.
+Otherwise, please install LISA based on the following instruction.

-Since LISA also uses snakemake to build the workflow, to avoid the version conflict, we recommend you create a new environment for LISA.
+Since LISA also uses snakemake to build the workflow, to avoid the version conflict, we recommend creating a new environment for LISA.
 Here is the [GIT](https://github.com/qinqian/lisa) of LISA.

 1. Install LISA by conda: